enketo/enketo/packages/enketo-express/tutorials/10-configure.md

 ## repeat ordinals

 Whether to add custom http://enketo.org/xforms namespaced `ordinal` and `last-used-ordinal` attributes to repeat nodes in the model.
 The default is `false`.
 Most users will not need to set this configuration item.
+[Learn more](./12-ordinals.md).

 ## validate continuously